howethomas/privacy-primer-vcon/draft-ietf-vcon-privacy-primer-00.md

 ### What Data Is Not Protected?

 The distinction between personal and nonpersonal information hinges on identifiability, meaning that personal data is identifiable and thus protected by most privacy laws when it can be reasonably linked to a particular person (or even computer or device).
-This boundary can be ambiguous, with varying interpretations across jurisdictions.
+This boundary has varying interpretations across jurisdictions.
 For instance, IP addresses are considered personal information by the EU and FTC, but not by U.S. federal agencies under the Privacy Act.
 Moreover, sometimes, deidentified data can be reidentified, introducing challenges to personal data protection.
 When identifying elements are removed from data, it becomes nonpersonal information, generally falling outside the scope of privacy and data protection laws.